What is orange wine?

 Orange wine is a white wine

-Orange wine, also known as macerated wine or macerated white wine, is a type of wine produced from white grapes that have been fermented like red grapes.
+Orange wine, also known as macerated wine or macerated white wine, is a type of wine produced from white grapes that have been vinified like red grapes.
 Unlike traditional white wines, where the must (grape juice) is separated from the skins, stems, and seeds before fermentation, the grapes used for orange wine are fermented with their skins on.
-This gives the wine an orange, golden, or amber color, as well as distinct aromas and flavors from compounds extracted from the grape skins.
+This gives the wine an orange, gold, or amber color, as well as distinct aromas and flavors from compounds extracted from the grape skins.

 The maceration process